emcoraccio/LIRI-node-app/README.md

   - search.js is where all of the main functions for the app are stored - it registers the user input and determines which search functions to use and then exports the two functions
   - liri.js runs the app, accessing the function it needs from the search file depending on user input

-This was an assignment I completed myself as part of my coding bootcamp
+This was an assignment I completed myself as part of my coding bootcamp.

+I added inquirer to it to make it more user friendly and added other functionalities beyond the scope of the assignment such as the ability to continue making searches, adding artists to a song search, and being able to look at other song results if the first one presented was not the correct option.